learn-academy-2019-bravo/javascript-foundations-assessments-45acpUSA/js-foundations.md

   git push - pushes the file up to github

-7. What is the terminal command to move directories?
+7. What is the terminal command to move directories? cd "dirName" - allows you to move into a specified directory cd ~ - pops you out to your specified User (e.g. /User/Matt) cd .. - pops you out one directory level

 8. Do you have a suggestion for a Check In question?